alfalabs/alfa-checkbox/README.md

 # alfa-checkbox
-### checkbox passing checked and unchecked items to server.
+### jquery plugin for checkbox passing checked and unchecked items to server.
 Native `<input type="checkbox">` in `<form>` `post` passes only checked items as string "on".
 Unchecked items data is lost.
 It is impossible to uncheck something!<br>This plugin will pass data for each checkbox as string "true" or "false"

 #### live demo: